Savage River Campground

 If you want to camp in Denali National Park and would like to drive up to your campsite, there are only two options: Riley Creek and Savage River.
 Since private vehicles are not allowed beyond mile 15, Savage River is the last official campground accessible by car.
 We spent three nights camping at Savage River, and from our experience, it was the perfect place to camp in the park.
 It provided easy access to the shuttle bus, hiking trails, views of Denali, and having access to our vehicle provided much more flexibility than we would have had otherwise.

 A big part of the Denali camping experience is weather, and we lucked out on this front.
 We visited the park in late August and barely saw a cloud the entire time we were there.
 The temperature during the day was in the 60’s and 70’s, but plummeted at night and it was around 25 degrees when we woke up in the mornings.
 We had good sleeping bags and bundled up but the nights and mornings were still bitter cold.
 Had it been raining, we probably would have hated our lives.
+It’s no surprise that the campground is only open during the summer months.
 Additionally, the clear skies in late August gave us the opportunity to catch a glimpse of the northern lights.
 We saw a few streaks in the sky but apparently we missed out on some of the more impressive light shows by a few hours.

 The Savage River